-I know it might be tempting, especially for new digital scrapbookers, to think about adding layer styles like embossing to the word art templates.
-In this entire class, there is only ONE piece of word art where I added a drop shadow to an accent when I customized it.
-NONE of the other word art templates need any layer styles added to the accents or the type.
+And the last rule, number seven, layer styles are almost always a no. I know it might be tempting, especially for new digital scrapbookers to think about adding layer styles like embossing to the word art templates.
+In this entire class, there is only one piece of word art where I add a drop shadow to an accent when I customized it.
+None of the other word art templates need any layer styles added to the accents or the type.
 I created these paper piece word art templates to look like real paper pieces and so embossing or adding drop shadows to the decorative accents we are adding to the templates is not necessary.

-The rules you learn in this lesson are rules that will remain important throughout this class.
+The rules you learn in this video are rules that will remain important throughout this class.
 I will have you refer back to this list so it might be a good idea to print off this manual and have it handy as you make your way through the class.
 Following these simple rules will help you customize your paper strip templates.
-Your paper strips will look professionally designed as well as be easy to read.
+Your paper strips will look professionally designed as well as easy to read.
+So now that we know what to do when customizing our templates, let's quickly go over how to customize the paper strip templates we created earlier.
+This is Jenifer Juris with perfectly personal word art.